Need to know

 The Round Rooms and Suites have an authentic air: built using adobe (mud bricks), river stones, wood and thatch they evoke dwellings in neighbouring historic villages.
 However, they have been reinterpreted for modern audiences, with the addition of comfy king-size beds, marble-lined bathrooms and elegant wooden furnishings.
 The Rectangular Suites, set across a road from the hotel’s main plot, have more floor space, so are better suited for families.

 The pool is better suited to cooling dips than Olympic laps; sunk into the hotel’s stone courtyard, it’s within ordering distance of the hotel’s bar.
 However, staff will happily ferry chilled cocktails or glasses of red to your sunlounger.
 Couples can get cosy on two-person day-beds or seek a little privacy in a cabana.

 There’s no spa on site, but therapists skilled in all manner of massages, reiki and reflexology can be summoned to your room on request.

 No matter how many Bear Grylls shows you’ve watched, you’ll need gear suited to great adventures.
 Pack smartly: light quick-drying layers (including a sweater and waterproof), gloves, sun-protection and boots made for walking, hiking and possibly llama-riding.

 The hotel’s satellite WiFi can be slow and cell reception is sketch-y, so expect to go a little off-the-grid.

-Over-5s are welcome.
-One extra bed (charged at 30 per cent of the adult rate for children aged 5–12; 50 per cent for those aged 13 and up) can be added to the Rectangular Suites.
+Over-10s are welcome.
+One extra bed (charged at 50 per cent of the adult rate for children aged 10-18) can be added to the Rectangular Suites, subject to availability.
 Private tours offer flexibility, and there’s a kids menu, too.